Gr33nDrag0n69/forger-sync/README.md

 ### Copy source code to new private repository

 Using any linux server, initialize your new private project with a copy of my public project.
-Note 1: Not using a fork of my project allow you to use it with a free private repository on GitHub.
+Note: Not using a fork of my project allow you to use it with a free private repository on GitHub.
-Note 2: The following code will need to be run again every time you want to update codebase of your private project without affecting your data backups.

 ```bash
 # IMPORTANT: EDIT THE FOLLOWING VALUE TO MATCH YOUR GIT PROJECT URL